Background &

 Lineage and Birth

-Born in Samarra in 869 AD (15th of Sha'ban), Muhammad al-Mahdi is the son of the 11th Imam, Hassan al-Askari [pbuh], and Lady Narjis [pbuh].
-His birth was a beacon of hope, kept secret from the authorities of the time to ensure his safety, fulfilling the ancient prophecies of a final savior.
+Born in Samarra in 869 AD (15th of Sha'ban), Imam Mahdi is the 12th descendent of Prophet Muhammad [pbuh] and the son of the 11th Imam, Hassan al-Askari [pbuh], and Lady Narjis [pbuh].
+His birth was a beacon of hope, kept secret from the tyrannical authorities of the time to ensure his safety, fulfilling the ancient prophecies of a final savior.

 The Concept of Occultation

-In Shia theology, the Imam is currently in Occultation (Absence).
-This means he is present in the world, influencing hearts and minds, but remains hidden from the public eye until the time is right.
+In Shia theology, God has placed Imam Mahdi in a state of Occultation (Absence) to protect and preserve him.
+This means he is present in the world, influencing hearts and minds, but remains hidden from the public eye until God grants him permission to rise.

 This period is often compared to the "Sun behind the clouds"— even when you cannot see the sun directly, you still benefit from its light, warmth, and life-sustaining energy.